SchweizerischeBundesbahnen/api-principles/restful/best-practices.md

           required: false
           example: "7da7a728-f910-11e6-942a-68f728c1ba70", *

-Please see [???](#optimistic-locking) for a detailed discussion and options.

 ### Consider to Support `Idempotency-Key` Header

-When creating or updating resources it can be helpful or necessary to ensure a strong [???](#idempotent) behavior comprising same responses, to prevent duplicate execution in case of retries after timeout and network outages.
+When creating or updating resources it can be helpful or necessary to ensure a strong idempotent behavior comprising same responses, to prevent duplicate execution in case of retries after timeout and network outages.
 Generally, this can be achieved by sending a client specific *unique request key* – that is not part of the resource – via {Idempotency-Key} header.

 The *unique request key* is stored temporarily, e.g. for 24 hours, together with the response and the request hash (optionally) of the first request in a key cache, regardless of whether it succeeded or failed.
-The service can now look up the *unique request key* in the key cache and serve the response from the key cache, instead of re-executing the request, to ensure [???](#idempotent) behavior.
+The service can now look up the *unique request key* in the key cache and serve the response from the key cache, instead of re-executing the request, to ensure idempotent behavior.
 Optionally, it can check the request hash for consistency before serving the response.
 If the key is not in the key store, the request is executed as usual and the response is stored in the key cache.

 This allows clients to safely retry requests after timeouts, network outages, etc. while receive the same response multiple times. **Note:** The request retry in this context requires to send the exact same request, i.e. updates of the request that would change the result are off-limits.
 The request hash in the key cache can protection against this misbehavior.
 The service is recommended to reject such a request using status code {400}.

-**Important:** To grant a reliable [???](#idempotent) execution semantic, the resource and the key cache have to be updated with hard transaction semantics – considering all potential pitfalls of failures, timeouts, and concurrent requests in a distributed systems.
+**Important:** To grant a reliable idempotent execution semantic, the resource and the key cache have to be updated with hard transaction semantics – considering all potential pitfalls of failures, timeouts, and concurrent requests in a distributed systems.
 This makes a correct implementation exceeding the local context very hard.

 The {Idempotency-Key} header should be defined as follows, but you are free to choose your expiration time: